Top 10 reasons why your transmission may be failing

 - Check Engine Light or Over Drive Light is on

 A check engine light is not dedicated to the engine only.
-A check engine light can also tell you that you have problems with the transmission including overheating, solenoid problems, speed sensors, slipping and many other problems.
+A check engine light can also tell you that you have problems with the transmission including overheating, solenoid problems, speed sensors, slipping transmission and many other problems.
 Have the trouble codes retrieved to see what systems and circuits are indicating a problem.
 While not all sensor related codes mean the sensor is bad or will repair the issue, it will give you a starting point for the concern.

 Although not as common, many drivers still choose to drive manual transmission vehicles (also known as manual shift, stick shift cars)